idanmos/Data-Structures/README.md

 # Data-Structures
-Just a fuc practice with data structures
+Just a fun practice with data structures